Freedom of religion in Asia by country: Japan

 In 1946, during the Occupation of Japan, the United States drafted Article 20 of the constitution of Japan (still in use), which mandates a separation of religious organizations from the state, as well as ensuring religious freedom: "No religious organization shall receive any privileges from the State, nor exercise any political authority.
 No person shall be compelled to take part in any religious act, celebration, rite or practice.
 The State and its organs shall refrain from religious education or any other religious activity."

 The New Komeito Party is a political party associated with the religion Sōka Gakkai, a minor religion in Japan.

 Jordan

 The Constitution of Jordan provides for the freedom to practice the rights of one's religion and faith in accordance with the customs that are observed in the kingdom, unless they violate public order or morality.
 The state religion is Islam.
-The Government prohibits conversion from Islam and proselytizing to Muslims.
+The Government prohibits conversion from Islam and proselytizing to Muslims; authorities have the power to prosecute individuals who proselytize Muslims with a potential punishment of up to three years imprisonment or a fine of up to 200 dinars.